appserver-io/appserver/_posts/2015-02-20-is-appserver-io-a-middleware.md

 ## Conclusion

+appserver.io **IS** a `Middleware`, anyway by the definition of Matthew and from our point of view!

-As appserver.io bootstraps a applications on startup, it is possible to massively reduce the process of dispatching a request.
+As appserver.io bootstraps applications on startup, it is possible to massively reduce the process of dispatching a request.
 This will result in promising benchmark results when running our JMeter tests.
 Nevertheless, we and PHP itself are closely at a threshold to enter a new era, the era of PHP middleware.
 We think that is awesome!

 Altogether i came to the conclusion, that standardization started with PHP-FIG and the available PSRs are a good start for PHP to get rid of its amateur smell, making the next step into professional software development.
 Nevertheless, it'll be a long way, as PSRs are not enough to write solid, reusable components and libraries.
 It'll also be necessary, that developers will start to stick on contracts introduced by the PSRs together with following semantic versioning to guarantee compatibility and stability.